Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 ### Client ID and Secret

 Both agents will use the credentials provided by the IBM API Connect CLI Toolkit to connect discover APIs and track transactions.
-Additionally an API Key is will need to be retrieved
+Additionally, an API Key must be retrieved

 Use this [Procedure](https://www.ibm.com/docs/en/api-connect/10.0.x?topic=toolkit-installing#tasktask_qsv_cgq_nt__steps__1) to retrieve the Client ID and Client Secret for the agent.
 The values under toolkit will be used for the agent.